-One of the best things about "A Gift to Remember" is that this Hallmark Christmas movie seems so obvious with several familiar elements during the first 15 minutes.
-We have an independent book store threatened by a bigger competitor and the handsome stranger who ends up having amnesia after an accident.
+One of the best things about "A Gift to Remember" is that this Hallmark Christmas movie seems so obvious, with several familiar elements during the first 15 minutes.
+We have an independent book store threatened by a bigger competitor and the handsome stranger who ends up having amnesia following an accident.
 As such you start putting the pieces together before they happen as not only do you know that Darcy will fall for the handsome Aidan but then she will learn the truth about him when his memory returns.
-And of course the way the set up is put in place you suspect a certain thing but at the same time wonder whether there will be a twist in what seems an obvious tale especially as the clues don't always seems to fit with your initial expectations.
+And of course the way the set up is put in place you suspect a certain thing but at the same time wonder whether there will be a twist in what seems an obvious romantic tale, especially as the clues don't always seem to fit with your initial expectations.
 And in fairness there is some nice mystery to this story as well as Aidan finds some things he remembers like a house he draws.

-What this all boils down to is that "A Gift to Remember" is another Hallmark Channel Christmas movie which delivers the sweet Christmas fun which fans of these movies watch them for.
-But whilst a pleasant distraction it isn't one of their best and lacks that depth, romance and emotion to make it more than just cute Christmas fun.
+What this all boils down to is that "A Gift to Remember" is another Hallmark Christmas movie which delivers the sweet Christmas fun which fans of these movies watch them for.
+But whilst a pleasant distraction it isn't one of their best and lacks that depth, romance and emotion to make it more than just some cute Christmas fun.